JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 Conversely, actions that specify to run their update on EDT must not access PSI, VFS, or project data but have access to Swing components and other UI models.

 All accessible data is provided by the `DataContext` as explained in [](#determining-the-action-context).
-When switching from BGT to EDT is absolutely necessary, actions can use `AnActionEvent.getUpdateSession()` to access the [`UpdateSession`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/UpdateSession.java) and then call `UpdateSession.compute()` to run a function on EDT.
+When switching from BGT to EDT is necessary, actions can use `AnActionEvent.getUpdateSession()` to access the [`UpdateSession`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/UpdateSession.java) and then call `UpdateSession.compute()` to run a function on EDT.